Jorge Soler Player Props: Marlins vs. Nationals

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (61) this season while batting .258 with 32 extra-base hits.
+- Soler leads Miami with 62 hits, batting .258 this season with 32 extra-base hits.

-- Among qualified hitters in MLB, he ranks 79th in batting average, 32nd in on-base percentage, and eighth in slugging.
+- He ranks 81st in batting average, 32nd in on base percentage, and eighth in slugging among the qualifying hitters in baseball.

-- In 58.5% of his 65 games this season, Soler has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Soler has picked up a hit in 39 of 66 games this year, with multiple hits 15 times.

-- Soler has had an RBI in 22 games this year (33.8%), including 11 multi-RBI outings (16.9%).
-He has also driven home three or more of his team's runs in four contests.
+- Soler has driven home a run in 22 games this year (33.3%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.